mainegreen/tFPDF/README.md

 * Rollback points using setRollbackPoint, rollbackTo, and clearRollbackPoints.

-To use, create an instance of the \Mg\Tfpdf\Pdf object or an instance of a class extending
+To use, create an instance of the \Mgrn\Tfpdf\Pdf object or an instance of a class extending
-\Mg\Tfpdf\Pdf.
+\Mgrn\Tfpdf\Pdf.
 See the test for an example of how to use this library as well as what you can expect as outputs.